Well-posedness of the relaxed Electron MHD equations with random diffusion: Proof of Theorem

-where the pair $(p_3,q_3)$ solving \eqref{eq:Young_ineq_exponents} is chosen to be $p_3 = q_3 = \frac{4}{3}$ since the two sums in the second line of the above are exactly the same.
+where again we used Young's inequality with the pair $(p_1,q_1)$ solving \eqref{eq:Young_ineq_exponents} equals to $p_1 = q_1 = \frac{4}{3}$, since the two sums in the second line of the above are exactly the same.
+The estimate is then followed by H\"older's inequality.
 Therefore the summability condition in this case is